golevelup/nestjs/packages/rabbitmq/README.md

 Some of the most notable missing functionality includes common messaging patterns like publish/subscribe and competing consumers.

-## (Re)Connection
+## Connection Management

-This module leverages [`amqp-connection-manager`](https://github.com/benbria/node-amqp-connection-manager) package to persist related operations.
+This module leverages [`amqp-connection-manager`](https://github.com/benbria/node-amqp-connection-manager) package to maintain connection resiliency.

 Unavailability of a RabbitMQ broker still allows your application to bootstrap correctly and relevant channel setups take place whenever a connection can be established.

-The same purpose applies when a connection is lost.
-In such cases, the module tries to reconnect and setup everything again once it is reconnected.
+The same principle applies when a connection is lost.
+In such cases, the module tries to reconnect and set up everything again once it is reconnected.

 ## Usage